-Figure 3-24 Upgrading from Ubuntu 9.10 using Update Manager and an Internet connection this screen, the necessary changes to your software repositories are made, and then the program downloads and installs the new distribution.
+When a new release is available, Update Manager will alert you, as in Figure 3-23.
+All you need to do is click on the Upgrade button to start the process.
+You will first be shown the release notes, which mention new features or any outstanding bugs.
+After you click on the Upgrade button on this screen, the necessary changes to your software repositories are made, and then the program downloads and installs the new distribution.
 You may be prompted if you have changed any configuration files.
 After the actual installation is complete, you will be told which, if any, packages are no longer officially supported by Ubuntu (have moved to the universe repository).
 Last, all you need to do is restart your computer when prompted, and you will begin enjoying the new release.